dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/implementation-guide/scale-up.md

 **Purchasing of devices vs BYOD (bring your own device)**

 Initially you should buy different devices to allow users to evaluate them and provide you with feedback.
 Once the device that you will be using is decided upon, you should only buy 10 or less units, or whatever is needed for the testing and the pilot phases.
 Only when the pilot is coming to completion, you should buy equipment for the next 6 months roll-out.
 Some very large projects will take years for a national roll-out, and your hardware adquisicion plan should expand across years.
-Recommendations on the technical specs for devices are in the chapter [<span class="underline">‘Mobile devices specifications’</span>](#mobile-device-specifications).
+Recommendations on the technical specs for devices are in the chapter [Mobile devices specifications](#mobile-device-specifications).

 You should consider the feasibility of using a BYOD policy - this format allows users to bring their own devices, as long as they satisfy a minimum technical standard, which you will define for your project.
 You will normally offer some sort of incentive, likely to be in the form of eCash or airtime.
 The advantages of this approach are obvious: it avoids the large initial cost for acquisition, as well as it reduces the administration costs and logistics considerations.
 On the other hand, you will have the challenge of a very heterogeneous hardware environment, meaning different devices and Android OS versions.
 This mainly affects the debugging process.